Save 20% off all Showroom Stock Scooters, Powerchairs, Lift Chairs, and Rollators now until June 30th, 2023!

 Wheelchair Etiquette for Non-Wheelchair Users

 Sometimes we find it difficult to imagine what life might be like for people without the same physical advantages that we have.
-Friends, family members, coworkers, or even strangers we meet in our travels who use a wheelchair to get around prefer you to be comfortable around them.
+Friends, family members, coworkers, or even strangers we meet in our travels who are wheelchair users prefer you to be comfortable around them.
 Even though you may not fully understand what life is like for them.
-Wheelchair Etiquette for Non-Wheelchair Users To achieve and maintain this mutual comfortability, there is general wheelchair etiquette you should follow:

 1. Don’t make assumptions.
 Just because someone is in a wheelchair, that doesn’t mean they are paralyzed or have fully lost the ability to walk.
 Sometimes people need to use wheelchairs when recovering from surgery, accidents, or heart conditions.
 Because of this, it’s best to avoid expressing surprise or questioning the disability when you see someone in a wheelchair standing up to reach something or complete a task.